material-components/material-components-web/packages/mdc-tab/README.md

 `activate(previousIndicatorClientRect: ClientRect=) => void` | Activates the indicator.  `previousIndicatorClientRect` is an optional argument
 `deactivate() => void` | Deactivates the indicator

+## Usage within Web Frameworks

+If you are using a JavaScript framework, such as React or Angular, you can create a Tab for your framework.
+Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
+Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCTabAdapter`